Tea in Vietnam: How its types and culture are

 2.1.
 Green tea

-green tea in vietnam
+green tea leaf

 Green tea, also known as fresh tea, ranks first among teas in Vietnam.
 The aroma of this tea is very light, and the smell of green leaves creates a feeling of freshness.